The Teaching Garden

 The educational garden space provides opportunities to learn about gardening and to supply locally grown ingredients for use in community classes.

-We have 6 raised bed gardens.
-Soon we will have a Georgia native plant pollinator garden and outdoor community space for events and classes.
+We have 6 raised beds for growing annual vegetables in addition to a native pollinator garden and outdoor community space for events and classes.